rsnemmen/BayesPSD/README.md

 BayesPSD applied to *Fermi* LAT light curve
 ===========================================

 `BayesPSD`: Bayesian power spectral analysis tools developed by [Daniela Huppenkothen](http://huppenkothen.org).
+Based on [Huppenkothen et al. (2013)](http://iopscience.iop.org/article/10.1088/0004-637X/768/1/87/meta).

 This is a fork of the [original repo](https://github.com/dhuppenkothen/BayesPSD).
 This branch has the modified jupyter notebook to read and process the *Fermi* LAT light curve for NGC1275 (Perseus), performing a Bayesian search for quasi-periodic oscillations (QPOs).
 The results from this analysis were reported in [arXiv:1811.07215](https://arxiv.org/abs/1811.07215).